pslucas0212/AWS-s3-Website/README.md

   * For Hosting type choose Host a static website
   * Fill in the Index document text field - I use index.html
   * Click the oragne Save changes button in the bottom right hand corner
+  * Make a note of your Amazon Resource Name (ARN) before you move on to the next step

 * In the S3 bucket next choose the Permissions tab and go to the Bucket Policy ection
   * Click the edit button in the Bucket Policy and use this JSON text.
 Use the ARN name for you bucket for the Resouce